 The latest edition of the groundbreaking Tobacco Atlas gives shape and

 meaning to statistics about tobacco use and control.
+Full-color maps and

 graphics illustrate in a clear and accessible format the wide range of tobacco

-issues, revealing similarities and
+issues, revealing similarities and differences between countries.

 "A Modern Economic View of Tobacco Taxation" broke new ground by establishing a theoretical framework for viewing tobacco taxation as benefitting the poor.
 Gruber demonstrates that people may experience conflict between short-term desires and long-term goals and that this conflict leads to over-consumption of tobacco products.
 Since low-income individuals are more price-sensitive, raised taxes are of higher benefit to them, as taxes reduce consumption.
 The is available in Arabic, Chinese, Russian and Spanish on the Economics Report page.